comparebasic/caneka/README.md

 [artifact src folder](./artifact/src/).
 This is because, over time, caneka will be transpiled from it's own, more convienient syntax.

+There is a sketch of the CanekaLang syntax for the [Str](./src/base/str.cnk) module, but it does not yet parser, it's what I've written as I begin to figure out what the high-level syntax will look like.

 ## Licence

 BSD 3 Clause: [licence file](./LICENCE)